Healing From Myocarditis: Could Astragalus or Ashwagandha Be Helpful?

 Another cause (for some people, in some cases) may be the mRNA vaccines intended to be protective against Covid.

-An article in The Lancet
+From an article in The Lancet

 According to an article in The Lancet: COVID-19 mRNA vaccination and myocarditis or pericarditis: